opnfv/compass4nfv/docs/how-to-use-compass4nfv/documentation-compass4nfv.rst

 2. Create a new role folder ({newrole}) in the compass4nfv/deploy/adapters/ansible/roles/, create a new folder named "vars" in the new role folder({newrole}), and create a file named "main.yml" and add "---" at the head of this file.

-3. If the targeted packages name are same in both Ubuntu and Centos, you just need edit main.yml.
+3. If the targeted packages names are same in both Ubuntu and Centos, you just need edit main.yml.

 Add the packages' names as following: